Xilinx/Vitis_Libraries/database/docs/src/benchmark/compound_sort.rst

 Profiling
 =========

-The compound sort design is validated on Alveo U280 board at 287 MHz frequency.
+The compound sort design is validated on an AMD Alveo™ U280 board at a 287 MHz frequency.
 The hardware resource utilizations are listed in the following table.

-.. table:: Table 1 Hardware resources for compound sort
+.. table:: Table 1 Hardware Resources for Compound Sort
     :align: center

     +------------+--------------+-----------+----------+--------+